 Common Cognitive Symptoms

-Issues with cognitive or neurological health can involve many symptoms.
-For example, ones that are accepted as “just part of getting older” – like brain fog or forgetting names, to more serious signs of cognitive impairment and enzyme function like dementia and Alzheimer’s disease.
+Issues with cognitive or neurological health can be diverse, ranging from symptoms that are accepted as “just part of getting older” – like brain fog or forgetting names, to more serious signs of cognitive impairment and enzyme function like dementia and Alzheimer’s disease.

 Through medical research, we are now realizing that many symptoms of cognitive decline actually originate in other parts of the body, not just the brain itself; this includes depression and anxiety.